chrvill/chrvill.github.io/_posts/2023-12-28-Rendering_a_rotating_black_hole.markdown

 \end{align*}
 $$

 If we now divide everything by $M^2$ we can completely eliminate it from the equations by also defining $ds' = \frac{ds}{M}$.
 For reasons of brevity we will omit all the primes with the implicit understanding that all quantities are dimensionless.
-And if we ever want to convert to normal physics units we need to multiply by $M$ and add appropriate factors of $G$ and $c$.
+And if we ever want to convert to normal physical units we need to multiply by $M$ and add appropriate factors of $G$ and $c$.

 #### 2.2.3 Coordinate transformation between Cartesian and Boyer-Lindquist coordinates